Complete Guide on How To Read a Credit Report

 • Accounts with incorrect credit limits

-• Closed accounts being reported as open
+• Closed accounts are being reported as open

 • Correct payment due date and payment status